-My clients include individuals, couples, families of all ages including childhood, adolescence, those in their 20’s and 30’s, mid-life, and seniors.
+My clients include individuals ranging in age from pre-teens, adolescence, those in their 20’s and 30’s, mid-life, and seniors.
 Each of these life phases present unique developmental challenges.
-I have considerable experience working with trauma victims, including those suffering from the psychic wounds of sexual, physical and emotional abuse.
+I have considerable experience working with trauma victims and utilize Attachment Focused EMDR to help those suffering from the psychic wounds of sexual, physical and emotional abuse.
 I work comfortably and compassionately with victims of crime and domestic violence.

 Those in their 20’s and 30’s often come to me seeking help with relationships, career issues, marriage, parenting and grief.
 This is the time of life when we are claiming our stake in the world, establishing careers, and raising children.
 All of these areas present unique challenges that present opportunities for personal growth but can also be stressful and anxiety producing.